Main Line Health

 About Paoli Hospital

-Paoli Hospital, a member of Main Line Health, is a 249-bed, not-for-profit acute care hospital and Chester County’s only trauma center.
-Paoli Hospital’s comprehensive services and programs include maternity, orthopaedics, heart care, stoke care, a full-service cancer center and The Holloway Breast Health Center.
-Paoli Hospital has received both regional and national recognition for its excellence in providing state-of-the-art, quality care, most notably in the area of patient satisfaction.
-Paoli Hospital has been recognized among the very best in U.S. News & World Report’s Best Hospitals rankings for 2022–23, including being ranked as one of the top 5 hospitals out of nearly 100 in the Philadelphia region and among the top 15 hospitals out of more than 200 in Pennsylvania.
+Paoli Hospital, part of Main Line Health, is a 249-bed, not-for-profit acute care hospital and Chester County’s only trauma center.
+Paoli Hospital’s comprehensive services and programs offer a full range of care in maternity, orthopaedics, cardiac, cancer and breast health all aided by dedicated care teams and health care professionals.
+In collaboration with Jefferson Health Neurosurgery and Tele-Neurocritical Care Services, Paoli Hospital’s Neurointervention Lab brings leading neurointervention care to Chester County and offers the most advanced diagnostics and treatment available for patients experiencing stroke.
+Paoli Hospital has also received both regional and national recognition for its excellence in providing state-of-the-art, quality care, most notably in the area of patient satisfaction.
+U.S. News & World Report’s Best Hospitals 2023–2024 rated Paoli Hospital as High Performing in eight commonly occurring conditions and medical procedures and earned a coveted Adult Specialty rating.
+U.S. News also ranked Paoli Hospital as one of the top 10 hospitals out of nearly 100 in the Philadelphia region and among the top 20 hospitals out of more than 200 in Pennsylvania.

 About Bryn Mawr Hospital

-Bryn Mawr Hospital, a member of Main Line Health, is a 284-bed, not-for-profit acute care teaching hospital dedicated to helping the community stay well ahead on the path to lifelong health.
+Bryn Mawr Hospital, part of Main Line Health, is a 284-bed, not-for-profit acute care teaching hospital dedicated to helping the community stay well ahead on the path to lifelong health.
 Bryn Mawr Hospital has received both regional and national recognition for its excellence in providing state-of-the-art, quality care.
-Bryn Mawr Hospital was named among the top 10 hospitals in the Philadelphia region and the top 20 hospitals in Pennsylvania in U.S. News & World Report's Best Hospitals rankings for 2022–23.
-Bryn Mawr Hospital has also earned Magnet designation for the third time for its superior nursing staff.
+U.S. News & World Report’s Best Hospitals 2022–2023 rated Bryn Mawr Hospital as High Performing in six commonly occurring conditions and medical procedures and earned two coveted Adult Specialty ratings.
 The hospital offers a full range of services, including cancer care, orthopaedic care, cardiovascular care, behavioral health, maternity care, bariatric surgery, neurovascular and a level III neonatal intensive care unit, all aided by a dedicated team of health care professionals and innovative technologies.
-Through Bryn Mawr Hospital's collaboration with the Jefferson Hospital for Neuroscience, the university-affiliated neurovascular center is an accredited thrombectomy-capable stroke center that offers rapid access to advanced diagnostics and treatment options for stroke care.
+Through Bryn Mawr Hospital's collaboration with the Jefferson Hospital for Neuroscience, the university-affiliated neurointervention center is an accredited thrombectomy-capable stroke center that offers rapid access to advanced diagnostics and treatment options for stroke care.
 Bryn Mawr Hospital is affiliated with the Children's Hospital of Philadelphia (CHOP) to deliver exceptional care for pediatric patients and their families, including 24/7 coverage of the pediatric emergency department, pediatric inpatient unit and level III NICU.